Slovakia

 Impact date: 1 January 2026 Changes have been made to the Social Insurance Act aimed at streamlining processes and increasing contributions, many of which are relevant to employment, including:

-- Unemployment benefits: To motivate recipients to return to the labor market sooner, there will be a gradual reduction in unemployment benefits.
-Benefits start decreasing from the 4th month of unemployment, with a reduction of ten percentage points per month
+- unemployment benefits: To motivate recipients to return to the labor market sooner, there will be a gradual reduction in unemployment benefits.
+Benefits start decreasing from the fourth month of unemployment, with a reduction of ten percentage points per month

 Employer implications/action needed Employers should note the adjusted rates and adjust contributions accordingly.